-Lieselot Croes, Stefanie Dias, Mieke Van Den Berghe and Annelies Verkest and Flore Ryckebusch are the study coordinators for Medical Oncology.
+For medical oncology the study coordinators are Lieselot Croes, Stefanie Dias, Mieke Van Den Berghe, Annelies Verkest, Flore Ryckebusch, Flore Herman and Melissa Sucaet.
 Danielle Delombaerde works closely with the study team as a scientific researcher.

-Lieselot Croes graduated from the University of Antwerp with a Master’s Degree in Molecular and Cellular Biomedical Sciences in 2012.
+Lieselot Croes graduated from the University of Antwerp with a master’s degree in Molecular and Cellular Biomedical Sciences in 2012.
 She then completed her doctorate research in Medical Sciences (Oncology/Epigenetics).
 For her thesis titled ‘GSDME, from Tumour Suppressor Gene to Biomarker‘, she received the highest academic degree (PhD) in 2019 from the Antwerp Doctoral School (University of Antwerp).
 In addition, since May 2020, she has given scientific guidance for the clinical study department for medical oncology.
-Since January 2020, she has worked at the Maria Middelares General Hospital as a doctor specialist assistent, where she supports Dr. Vulsteke during consultations and scientific research.
+Since January 2020, she has worked at the Maria Middelares General Hospital as a doctor specialist assistant, where she supports Dr Vulsteke provides support during consultations and scientific research.

 Mieke Van Den Berghe graduated from the University of Antwerp in 2002 with her Master's Degree in Biomedical Sciences.
 She subsequently obtained another degree in Biology.
-She carried out clinical research for large pharmaceutical companies for 12 years In November of 2016, she started working at Maria Middelares General Hospital as a study coordinator for the development of cancer medication.
+She carried out clinical research for large pharmaceutical companies for twelve years.
+In November of 2016, she started working at Maria Middelares General Hospital as a study coordinator for the development of cancer medication.

 Annelies Verkest graduated in 2008 with her professional Bachelor's Degree in Midwifery from the Artevelde University of Applied Sciences in Ghent.
-In 2016 she received her Master's Degree in Nursing and Midwifery from the University of Ghent.
-She worked for 11 years as a midwife at the Maria Middelares General Hospital and, in 2019, transferred to the Clinical Study Department for Medical Oncology.
+In 2016, she received her Master's Degree in Nursing and Midwifery from the University of Ghent.
+She worked for eleven years as a midwife at Maria Middelares General Hospital and, in August 2019, transferred to the Clinical Research Department for Medical Oncology.